elifincioz/dsa210-project/README.md

 ###  Data Cleaning Notes

-- Removed duplicate records and filled missing weather values using time-based interpolation.
+- Duplicate records were eliminated, and time-based interpolation was used to fill in missing weather variables.
-- Filtered out data from national holidays to eliminate outlier effects.
+- To get rid of outlier effects, data from national holidays was filtered out.
-- Standardized time formats and ensured alignment between accident timestamps and weather data.
+- Time formats were standardized, and the alignment of meteorological data and accident timestamps was guaranteed.

 ---